doka/install-aegir-on-ubuntu/README.txt

 ---------------
 - install a bare Ubuntu server, with OpenSSH
 - login and switch to root ('sudo su')
-- set a fix IP address to the server, adapt the hostname in /etc/hostname, update /etc/hosts and /etc/resolv.conf, as described in the script
-- switch to appropriate branch (Natty or Maverick or ...) and download the script
+- choose the appropriate branch on Github (Natty or Maverick or ...) and download the script
+- check and change the versions for Aegir & Drush in the script
+- prepare your server
+    - set a fix IP address to the server
+    - adapt the hostname in /etc/hostname
+    - update /etc/hosts and /etc/resolv.conf
+  as described in the script
 - change access and execution rights: chmod 775 install-aegir-on-ubuntu.sh
 - execute the script
 - follow the instruction on the terminal, answer few questions during install